 - Social Media

 What’s with the hat(s)?
 I began wearing said hats several years back for fun.
 When I stopped wearing them, colleagues and friends began to complain, saying it was the easiest way to spot me at conferences and meetings.
-So I went back to wearing them and they have since become my “signature” & “brand”.
+So I went back to wearing them.
+They have since become my “signature” & “brand”.

 Note: the views expressed here do not represent those of the organizations and institutions I work for and have worked for.